-Fisheries indicators examined generally support a view that the current SBT stock levels for 4, 5, and 6&7 age groups are above the ones observed in the late 1980s and the mid-2000s which were the historically lowest stock levels.
-However, the CPUE indices for these age classes, especially age 5, show decreasing trends in recent years.
-The CPUE indices for age 8-11 group declined slightly and gradually from 2008 to 2011, upturned in 2012 and remain at the same level as 2012 in 2013.
-CPUEs for age class 12+ also decreased from 2008 to 2010 and have fluctuated around a low level afterward.
-The current stock levels for these older age groups are still very low similar to ones observed in past.
+Fisheries indicators examined generally support a view that the current SBT stock levels for 4, 5, and 6&7 age groups are well above the historically lowest levels observed in the late 1980s or the mid-2000s.
+CPUE indices for age 4 and 5 classes show somewhat decreasing trends in recent years.
+The CPUE indices for age 8-11 group have increased gradually in recent 4 years.
+The indices for age class 12+ decreased from 2008 to 2010 and have fluctuated around at a low level afterward.
+The current levels for these older age groups are still very low similar to ones observed in past.
+Other age-aggregated (4+ group) CPUE indices that have been used in the operating model and/or management procedure show increasing trends in recent years.
+The current levels of these indices are well above the historically lowest observed in the mid-2000s.